sirelawrence/Lawrence-website/content/publication/impact-of-immigration-restrictions/index.md

 ---
-title: Impact of Immigration Restrictions
-subtitle: Evidence from the Johnson-Reed Act
-publication_types:
-  - "1"
-authors:
-  - admin
 abstract: Immigration restrictions to the US are a rather modern policy.
 One of the most significant policy changes, the Johnson-Reed Act of 1924, drastically limited the number of new immigrants per year, especially from Asia.
 In